softwaresaved/2020-04-30-ramp-swc/novice/git/05-collab.md

 GitHub will host **Publicly** accessible repositories **free** of charge, but makes a charge for Private ones.  **BitBucket** offers free private repositories for teams of up to 5.

-You need to be sure that you really want to make your code publicly accessible, think about **licensing**, and that you're not breaching the terms of any license of shared code by making it publicly available.
+You need to be sure that you **really want to make your code publicly accessible**, think about **licensing**, and that you're not **breaching the terms of any license** of shared code by making it publicly available.

 and then click **"Create Repository"**: